Best places to visit in South of France? Learn more about the best holiday destinations in southern France. Must-visit places!

 Best time to visit the South of France

-The best time of year to visit the south of France is definitely during the summer, between the months of May and September.
+There are many places to go South France and the best time of year to visit the south of France is definitely during the summer, between the months of May and September.
 During this time, the weather is completely ideal, and the streets are full with travellers and locals, both.

 Visiting during spring or autumn wouldn’t be amiss, either, and you may find that it’s less busy than the summer months.